conradliste/BetterThanBackprop/README.md

 # SmarterThanBackProp
-Repository that contains details on how to train neural networks better than normal backpropagation
+Repository that contains experimental code on how to train neural networks better than normal backpropagation.

+# Code Organization

+The code is organized into 3 directories

+* smartLearn: Code implementing different learning algorithms
+* models: Neural network architectures
+* dataLoaders: Code for preprocessing and loading in datasets
+* examples: Executable code testing a learing algorithm on a specific dataset or game

-# How to Run the Code in Edit Mode
+# How to Run the Code in Developer Mode
 Before running the code, first activate your virtual environment and run the `setup.py` file.

 If you have a pip-based environment (e.g. virtualenv), run the command